fredericmorin/voron2.4r2printerconfig/README_flash.md

 Use Octopus as can bridge to can network

 Firmware:
-- Canboot serial on octopus
+- Katapult serial on octopus
-- Canboot can on ebb
+- Katapult can on ebb
 - Klipper usb to can on octopus
 - Klipper can on ebb